 Confluence by Treva Legassie

-An annotated bibliography, a convergence of tributaries, a manner of storytelling — for the project Sounding the Land: Soundwalking as transformative practice in the era of the climate crisis.
+This annotated bibliography acts as a convergence of tributaries, a gathering and flowing together of narratives, that shapes the research for Sounding the Land: Soundwalking as transformative practice in the era of the climate crisis.

 Annotated image of Biidaasige Park in Toronto seen from the CP24 chopper on July 18, 2025.
 Image courtesy of CP24 News online and Treva Legassie.
 If maps are meant to visualize, demarcate, lay claim, analyze, and wayfind, then this ‘annotated map’ of notes from the field moves otherwise.
 It obscures, connects, troubles, and conjures the experience of getting lost.

 Thinking with places has made me comfortable with getting lost; a practice we are often encouraged to avoid for safety, for efficiency, to move from one point to another in the quickest and clearest way possible.
-Getting lost introduces us to other worlds that have been there all along.
-It teaches us to listen differently, to learn, to know, and to remain with not knowing.
+Getting lost introduces us to other worlds and teaches us to listen differently, to learn, to know, and to remain with not knowing.

-What follows is an ever-changing archive of a research process.
-Composing an annotated bibliography is usually an academic exercise, often a starting point.
+What follows is an archive of a research process.
+Composing an annotated bibliography is usually an academic exercise that summarizes and evaluates various references as they relate to a specific research project.
+To glean what is useful and ought to be carried forward.
+The annotations on this page are composed with generosity, rather than extraction, in mind.
 Here, annotation becomes a practice of relation.
-It brings forth a feminist politics of citation—one that understands citing, referencing, and annotating as ways of contouring knowledge and making relations felt.
+It works to bring forth a feminist politics of citation, one that understands citing, referencing, and annotating as ways of contouring knowledge and making relations felt.
 To annotate is to reflect, to linger, to relate.

 Following research-creation’s process-led techniques, this ‘annotated bibliography’ constellates academic references, notes from the field, sounds, and images that move through, in, and from my SSHRC-funded postdoctoral fellowship: Sounding the Land: Soundwalking as Transformative Practice in the Era of the Climate Crisis.
-This is not a fixed archive, but a shifting constellation.
+As my mind wanders I hope you will follow me in getting lost on the page, and in the field, as a manner of slowing down and attuning to what emerges when extraction is no longer the goal.

 Sounwalking